German Schnitzel (Schweineschnitzel)

 Remove the Schnitzel from the fry pan and place them briefly on a plate lined with paper towels.
 Transfer them to serving plates and garnish with slices of lemon and fresh parsley sprigs.

 Serve immediately with French fries, Spätzle, or German potato salad and a fresh leafy green salad.
-See blog post above for more serving recommendations.
+See blog post below for more serving recommendations.

 Enjoy!